aliyun/terraform-provider-alicloud/website/docs/r/edas_k8s_application.html.markdown

 * `jdk` - (Optional) The JDK version that the deployed package depends on.
 The optional parameter values are Open JDK 7 and Open JDK 8.
 Image does not support this parameter.
 * `web_container` - (Optional) The Tomcat version that the deployment package depends on.
 Applicable to Spring Cloud and Dubbo applications deployed through WAR packages.
 Image does not support this parameter.
 * `edas_container_version` - (Optional) EDAS-Container version that the deployed package depends on.
 Image does not support this parameter.
-* `internet_target_port` - (Optional, ForceNew) The private SLB back-end port, is also the service port of the application, ranging from 1 to 65535.
+* `internet_target_port` - (Optional, ForceNew, Deprecated since v1.194.0) The private SLB back-end port, is also the service port of the application, ranging from 1 to 65535.
+  It has been deprecated, and new resource 'alicloud_edas_k8s_slb_attachment' replaces it.
-* `internet_slb_port` - (Optional, ForceNew) The public network SLB front-end port, range 1~65535.
+* `internet_slb_port` - (Optional, ForceNew, Deprecated since v1.194.0) The public network SLB front-end port, range 1~65535.
+It has been deprecated and new resource 'alicloud_edas_k8s_slb_attachment' replaces it.
-* `internet_slb_protocol` - (Optional, ForceNew) The public network SLB protocol supports TCP, HTTP and HTTPS protocols.
+* `internet_slb_protocol` - (Optional, ForceNew, Deprecated since v1.194.0) The public network SLB protocol supports TCP, HTTP and HTTPS protocols.
+It has been deprecated, and new resource 'alicloud_edas_k8s_slb_attachment' replaces it.
-* `internet_slb_id` - (Optional, ForceNew) Public network SLB ID.
+* `internet_slb_id` - (Optional, ForceNew, Deprecated since v1.194.0) Public network SLB ID.
 If not configured, EDAS will automatically purchase a new SLB for the user.
+  It has been deprecated, and new resource 'alicloud_edas_k8s_slb_attachment' replaces it.
 * `limit_mem` - (Optional) The memory limit of the application instance during application operation, unit: M.
 * `requests_mem` - (Optional) When the application is created, the memory limit of the application instance, unit: M. When set to 0, it means unlimited.
 * `requests_m_cpu` - (Optional) When the application is created, the CPU quota of the application instance, unit: number of millcores, similar to request_cpu